enpage/enpage/docs/guides/templates/attributes.md

 **You** are responsible — as a developer / designer — for defining the attributes you want to expose *to the site owner*.
 The site owner can then set the values of these attributes within the Enpage editor.

-Here is an example of how you can define settings in your template:
+Here is an example of how to define settings in your template:

 ::: code-group